 Start with the man (or woman) in the mirror.
 Don’t make the mistake of growing a goatee because Brad Pitt looks good in one.
 Slim suits aren’t for husky dudes, and Birkenstocks aren’t good for anyone – so know your shape, and let that be the launch pad.
 If you’re not sure, Birchbox has a great article about it here.

 That’s right.
 Skin.
 The very thing you’re going to hide.
 Remember that hair comes through your skin, so if you want a healthy beard, you can’t get there without good soil.
 Know your skin type – whether that be sensitive, dry or oily, and respond accordingly.
-Drink lots of water, and clean your face regularly if you want the coat of a purebred spaniel.
+Drink lots of water, clean your face regularly with quality beard care products, if you want the coat of a purebred spaniel.

 Buy a (good) beard trimmer